 The stable homotopy groups of spheres are notorious for their immense computational richness.
 Many of the tools of algebraic topology and stable homotopy theory were devised to compute more and more of the stable stems.
 This notably include the Adams spectral sequence, the Adams-Novikov spectral sequence.

-The first stable homotopy groups of the sphere spectrum
+The first few stable homotopy groups of the sphere spectrum are

 The finite abelian group decomposes into primary groups as .
 Here corresponds to the three dots above in the first table, and to the single dot over in the second.